The Name of the Corporation shall be “CORPS de Ballet International, Inc.”

 - To serve as a ballet emphasis resource for graduate students and dance professionals who teach in higher and secondary education

-Graduate Student Membership is open to students currently enrolled in a graduate dance program and to graduate students interested in promoting ballet in higher education.
-Graduate student membership is granted upon the completion of the application and payment of annual dues.
-Graduate students are eligible to participate in all aspects of the Corporation and encouraged to serve on committees.
-Graduate student members have one vote in decision-making and election processes.
+Individual membership is granted upon the completion of the application and payment of annual dues.
+Individual members are eligible to participate in all aspects of the Corporation and encouraged to serve on committees.
+Individual members have one vote in decision-making and election processes.

 To meet the expenses of the Corporation, an annual fee shall be paid by each member, the amount to be proposed by the Board of Directors and ratified by the membership.
 Dues for all members are payable upon application for membership, and thereafter annually on a date set by the Board of Directors.
 The fiscal year of the Corporation shall be from January 1 to December 31.